Instrument/equipment Core/facility: Yale Cleanroom Facilities

 • Maximum sample size: 4"

-• Substrate heating: Available
+• Substrate heating: Up to 900°C

-• Base vacuum pressure: ~10E-10 Torr
+• Base vacuum pressure: ~10⁻¹⁰ Torr

-• Rate: Included with cleanroom access
+• Internal rate: Included with cleanroom access

-• User guide: PDF
+• User Guide: PDF